 To cope with these two formidable problems at the same time necessitates gaining ability in science and technology.
-Improving the scientific and technological ability of Turkey and creating a country that dominates science and technology is our only strategic choice.
-The policy that would lead to realization of that strategic choice is our national science and technology policy.
+Improving the scientific and technological ability of Turkey and creating a country that dominates science and technology is the only strategic choice.
+The policy that would lead to realization of that strategic choice is the National Science and Technology Policy of Turkey.